mhkfchun/mhkfchun.github.io/essays/planning-ahead.md

 <img class="ui medium center floated image" src="../images/branches.jpg">

 Configuration management and open source development have been eye opening to me throughout this course.
 Configuration management being a more broad term that covers the development of a project in respect to its ability to keep consistency and maintain integrity of the project throughout the entire development process.
 Open source development is somewhat self explanatory.
 Instead of keeping the code under wraps and developing it within your group or organization, you make it free to be distributed, copied, scrutinized, and changed by the public.
-While there can be reasons to avoid this, the advantages of sharing and allowing your testing team to potentially be the entirety of the internet make it very lucrative when you only have so many resources to work with.
+While there can be reasons to avoid this, the advantages of sharing and allowing your testing team to potentially be the entirety of the internet makes it very lucrative when you only have so many resources to work with.
 Being able to share, collaborate, and even learn from other users from all over can mean catching or fixing those random bugs and surprises you would have otherwise missed.

 This is where Github comes in.
-While I had heard of and knew of the site before taking ICS314, I had never had a reason to delve into it before.
+While I had heard of and knew of the site before taking this class, I had never had a reason to delve into it before.
 Having experienced its features first hand, I can vouch for it's ability to collaborate and plan projects with a lot more control than I had ever imagined.
+Using both the website and desktop version of Github, you have a lot of control over how you can work on your project.

 ### Repositories

 The first concept to understand is having an individual repository as well as an origin repository.
 Repositories are like the container for your project's files.
 Being able to clone your own version of the repository, or repo, means you have access to your own self-contained copy to do with as you please.
 Break the code, fix it, modify it, or add things and none of it affects the original until you push that information to the origin repo.
 As long as you're paying attention and being cautious, this means you always have an undo button without the fear of trying new things and messing up.
 You can just collect the original repo and clone it back into your individual copy and you're as good as new.
+Alternatively, if you have not committed the changes to your version yet, you can review those changes and remove any that you don't like even before making any lasting changes.

 ### Branches

 The second concept is the master branch and creating branches.
 Thinking of a tree, the master branch is the base of the tree, its trunk.
-This is your final product, the thing you're going to present at the end of it all.
+This is your final product, the thing you want as the end product of your project.
 The branches of the tree, the created branches, are each pieces of the final product that you're trying to test out and make work.
-A little similarly to the idea of having an individual repository, within your project you can have branches, which are offshoots of the master branch that contain edits and additions to the original, which lets you work on something despite what others may be working on elsewhere within the project.
+A little similarly to the idea of having an individual repository, within your project you can have branches.
+Each of which are offshoots of the master branch that contain edits and additions to the original, which lets you work on something despite what others may be working on elsewhere within the project.

 Lets say you made a project where you needed to make a website for a restaurant.
 There's going to be multiple pages that need to be made, and not all of them interact with each other.
 With branches, that means you can have one person working on a menu page, another on an order page, and someone working on the home page all at the same time.
 If nobody is causing conflicts and editing the same parts of the project, three people are able to get things done without regard for the others.